Slave to the Grind: Release and promotion

 When recording finished, Skid Row opened for Guns N' Roses on the 1991 North American leg of their Use Your Illusion Tour.

 In 1992, Skid Row took Pantera and Soundgarden as supporting bands on its Slave to the Grind Tour.

 Two different versions of the album were released: the original and a "clean" version, in which "Get the Fuck Out" is replaced with the less-offensive "Beggar's Day".

 Music videos were produced for all five singles: "Monkey Business", "Slave to the Grind", "Wasted Time", "In a Darkened Room" and "Quicksand Jesus", all of which feature on the video album No Frills Video.
 Skid Row's label Atlantic Records was not supportive of the group's transformation when filming the video for the title track.

 The label wanted a bikini model to star in the video, but the idea was turned down by the band because the song was not about female sexuality.
 A music video was also made for "Psycho Love" in 3D which featured on the video album Road Kill.

 Critical reception

+Slave to the Grind debuted at number one on the Billboard 200, selling 134,000 copies in its first week.

 Slave to the Grind received generally positive reviews by music critics.
 Spins Daina Darzin said the album had integrity and passion, and reminded her of early Mötley Crüe and Judas Priest.

 Martin Popoff called the album "a surprising and welcome jolt to the system", with Skid Row "proving their mettle, their self-worth, their guts" on songs taking the listener "to dark unsettling places where reflection collides with worry."

 AllMusic's Steve Huey said Slave to the Grind was more aggressive than its predecessor and called it one of the best examples of mainstream hard rock and heavy metal.

 Brenda Herrmann of the Chicago Tribune observed that Bolan and Sabo improved their songwriting and wrote positively about the group's attitude and humor.

 Conversely, Rolling Stones David Fricke thought Skid Row had not matured lyrically at all, rehashing the glam metal cliches.
 However, he complimented Wagener's production and the band's interplay and sound.

 Robert Christgau was less enthusiastic and graded the album a "dud", indicating "a bad record whose details rarely merit further thought".

 Janiss Garza of the Entertainment Weekly praised the ballads' lyrical depth and the fury of "Riot Act" and the title track, giving the album an A−.

-Slave to the Grind debuted at number one on the Billboard 200, selling 134,000 copies in its first week.
 The album was the first to debut atop the Billboard 200 in the Nielsen SoundScan era, since it was uncommon for albums to open at number one before SoundScan began tracking sales in 1991.

 Previously, the only albums to debut at number one had been Elton John's Captain Fantastic and the Brown Dirt Cowboy in 1975 and Michael Jackson's Bad in 1987.